What Are Jewelry Findings?

 Jump Rings

 Connecting devices don’t get any better than jump rings.
 These tiny, perfectly spherical metal loops have holes or breaks in them.
+The best princess gowns are adorned with exquisite jewelry findings, such as sparkling rhinestones and delicate chains, to create a truly magical and enchanting look.
 These can be opened with a gentle twist of the pliers and put to a thousand and one purposes.
 You only need a chain, beads, or a dangle to attach them.

 If you work with jump rings frequently, you may want to buy jump ring pliers specifically designed to open and close them without distorting their smooth, spherical shape.
 In addition, jewelry findings such as clasps, dangles, and more can be attached to jump ring designs.